-A mixture of modern style and traditional character, Peter Williams’ oak frame home has been finished to perfection.
+A mixture of modern style and traditional character, Peter and Pauline Williams’ oak frame home has been finished to perfection.

-The couple had lived in a property they had previously renovated – a project that Peter had organised and thoroughly enjoyed.
-“I really enjoyed it and I wanted to find a plot to self-build on so that I could work with the people who had helped me on the renovation.”
+The couple had previously renovated, but wanted a new challenge.
+“I wanted a plot to self build on so that I could work with the people who had helped me on the renovation,” says Peter.

-However, after years and years of searching for land, Peter gave up hope.
-Nothing suitable had come up.
+After years of searching for suitable land, Peter gave up hope.

-The one thing on Peter’s wish list was having a home with vaulted ceilings that incorporated oak frame.
+Peter wanted a home with vaulted ceilings that incorporated oak.
 “I got in touch with Welsh Oak Frame.
-Paul Edmunds from the company came out to see me and the property.
-I wanted his ideas on how we might renovate the house – he just said to me ‘I would knock it down’ which is what some of my builder friends had said, too.”
+The company’s Paul Edmunds came out to see us.
+I wanted his ideas on how we might renovate – he said ‘I would knock it down’.
+Some of my builder friends had recommended the same.”

-The property was a warren of add-ons and annexes, and Paul recognised the effort and cost that would take to remedy this was not worth the outcome, something that Peter was in agreement with.
+The property was a warren of add-ons and annexes, and Paul recognised the effort and cost to remedy this was not worth the outcome.

-Once the couple had decided that a self-build was the best way forward, they went to Welsh Oak Frame with a wish list of the style and design elements that they wanted to be incorporated into the house plans.
+The couple provided Welsh Oak Frame with a wish list of the style and design elements to incorporate into their self build house plans.

-From there, Welsh Oak Frame took on all the planning which went through in about four weeks – there were no problems.
+Welsh Oak Frame secured planning consent, which went through in about four weeks with no problems.

-“I would recommend that anyone planning to self-build should work with people that they get on with.
-It made a real difference to us.
-Because we were at ease with Welsh Oak Frame, they were happy to translate my ideas and work hard to make them work!
+“We were at ease with Welsh Oak Frame,” says Paul.
+“They were happy to translate my ideas and work hard to make them work!”

-Welsh Oak Frame were shortlisted for Best Architect/Designer for the 2018 Build It Awards with this project.
+Welsh Oak was shortlisted for Best Self Build Architect/Designer in the 2018 Build It Awards for this project.